 Here’s an American recipe for you: baseball, apple pie, Chevrolet and Tom Petty.
 What more needs to be said?
 A classic tune from one of our country’s greatest rockers.

 17. Sublime – Doin’ Time

 This track has long been a popular selection among big leaguers and ball players all over.
 Still, it doesn’t take away from the breezy Long Beach vibe.

 18. Eagles – Life in the Fast Lane

 The Eagles have Joe Walsh to thank for the signature opening guitar riff on this Hotel California cut.
 What used to be a warm up exercise for Walsh ended up being a great highway rock song.
 Rumor has it that it knocks your fastball up a couple ticks too.

 Easily the nastiest cut from my favorite Zappa album, Hot Rats.
 As a magnificent composer of countless styles of music, Zappa wore many hats during his prolific career; I don’t think it bothered anyone when he just let loose on the guitar and shredded out songs like this.

 To date, “Slam” remains Onyx’s most popular song.
 It bangs as hard as its title implies.
 Be warned, the Sticky Fingaz verse has been known to incite bench clearing brawls.

 . . . . . .

-Let me know some of your favorite walk up songs in the comments!
+Let us know some of your favorite walk up songs in the comments!